Skip to main content

 If you cannot resolve your problem, many state and local bar associations offer fee-arbitration programs to resolve these disputes.

 Arbitration panels and committees offer an out-of-court forum to settle disputes between lawyers and clients.
-Generally, arbitration is a simpler process than going to court.
-Typically, either the client or lawyer involved in a fee dispute can request arbitration by writing to the appropriate authority.
-Both parties need to agree to the process.
-If you do not want to use arbitration to resolve a billing dispute, you may need to hire another attorney to represent you and protect your interests.
+In general, arbitration is a simpler process than going to court.
+Either the client or the lawyer involved in a fee dispute can request arbitration by writing to the appropriate authority.
+Both parties need to agree to the process and often it's binding arbitration, which means both parties are bound by the decision.

 Financial Losses Through Attorney Misconduct

 For losses suffered by a lawyer's conduct, you might be able to recover some of your losses through a client trust fund.
 Many of these funds are run by state bar associations or state courts.
-Typical losses reimbursed by funds like these include the theft of
+Typical losses reimbursed by funds like these include the theft of:

 • Estate and trust assets